Course syllabus

 As future sustainability professionals in training, you are preparing for potential future meetings and collaboration.
 Thus, for all public milestones, deliverables, and/or events, students are encouraged to participate in-person and/or online with dress and demeanor befitting a professional environment.

-Netiquette – Communication Courtesy
+Netiquette & Communication Courtesy

 Policies

-UF Academic Policies & Resources
+UF Academic Policies & Accommodations

 The principle of equal treatment of all students is a fundamental guide in responding to requests for special consideration.
 No student shall be given an opportunity to improve a grade that is not made available to all members of the class.
 This policy is not intended to exclude reasonable accommodation of verified student disability or the completion of work missed due to religious observance, verified illness, or absence due to circumstances beyond your control.
 Reconsideration of subjective judgments of an individual student’s work will be done only if all students in the class can be and are given the same consideration.